ChunhThanhDe/ChunhThanhDe.github.io/README.md

 To use the latest translation changes, you will need to generate them:

-1. For each supported locale, add a new Folder in `i18n`.
+1. add a new Folder in `i18n` for each supported locale.

 ```
 ├── 1i8n